(A) Purpose

 The tenure and promotions committee

-the committee will generally abstain from voting except in the case of a
+committee will generally abstain from voting except in the case of a

 tie.

-(a) The tenure and promotions committee, after its
+(a) The tenure and promotions committee, after its evaluation,

-professor; recommend to award or deny tenure and/or promotion to an associate
+recommend to award or deny tenure and/or promotion to an associate professor;

-forward its recommendation to the respective college dean.
+recommendation to the respective college dean.

-(b) The dean will review the candidate's dossier and
+(b) The dean will review the candidate's dossier and the

-president, the candidate and the candidate's department
+the candidate's department chair.

-(c) In the case of a negative recommendation by the dean,
+(c) In the case of a negative recommendation by the dean, the

-the dean will notify the candidate of the right to appeal as set forth
+dean will notify the candidate of the right to appeal as set forth

 herein.